da4all/da4all.github.io/_cards/covid-19-data-lesson-plan.md

 ---
 layout: card
 inline: false
+test_value: blah blah
 resource:
-  - Teaching Module
+  - Test Resource
 domain:
   - Understanding Data
   - Processing Data
 subdomain:
   - Defining Data
   - Collecting Data
   - Making Claims with Data

-title: "“a really cool lesson plan”: COVID-19 Data"
+title: "card testing"
 teaser: >
   "This lesson plan uses the modern COVID-19 pandemic as an entry point into understanding how data is created and used within major historical events and processes and the role of historical archives in shaping data collection."